kevinchen2046/spritesheet-game/README.md

     --width       width for binpacking                                                                                                                 [default: undefined]
     --height      height for binpacking                                                                                                                [default: undefined]
     --padding     padding between images in spritesheet                                                                                                [default: 0]
+    --pixeledge   pixel edge ext,its useful when use tiling that need fixed the gap problem
+    [default: 0]
     --scale       percentage scale                                                                                                                     [default: "100%"]

     ```